AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 #### Customize transactions timeframe

-From the Payouts view, you can customize the timeframe for the payout transactions you want to view by entering specific dates or selecting a date range from the date picker:
+From the Payouts report view, you can customize the timeframe for the payout transactions you want to view by entering specific dates or selecting a date range from the date picker:

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]** > **[!UICONTROL Payouts]**.
 1. Click the Transaction dates calendar selector filter.